Grizzly bear kills guide just outside Yellowstone National Park

 "He was the best guide around," Riley said.
 "He had sight like an eagle and hearing like an owl. ...
 Carl was a great guy."

 Montana's grizzly and human populations have both risen substantially since 1975, when the bears were protected under the Endangered Species Act, "60 Minutes" correspondent Bill Whitaker reported last year.
-See his full report below.
+See his full report in the video at the top of this page.